 What is SEO?

 Search Engine Results Pages or “SERPs” have become increasingly advanced over the years.
-As search engine developers gain a better understanding of what people are searching, they add features that correlate with user needs.
+As search engine developers gain a better understanding of what people are searching for, they add features that correlate with user needs.
 Some of the SERP features offered include “ask” boxes, image carousels, weather forecasts, local packs (the maps that show local businesses, descriptions, and reviews), featured snippets (short descriptions of definitions etc.,) and “people also ask” boxes.
 It’s to the benefit of search engine providers to keep users on the SERPs because it increases the likelihood a user will click an ad, which is how search engines generate revenue.

 Why is SEO Important?

-SEO for Dummies | Should I Hire an SEO professional, consultant or Agency?
+Should I Hire an SEO Professional, Consultant or Agency?

 It’s important to know that SEO services can vary widely in quality.
-Moz.com has a great guide on how to choose a good SEO company that you should definitely check out for further insight!
+Nikolas James Agency has a great guide on how to choose a good SEO company that you should definitely check out for further insight!